 Texture, colour, scent

-It’s a thick liquid with a light peach colour that fades away once applied thoroughly on the skin.
+It’s a thick liquid with a light peach colour that fades away once applied thoroughly to the skin.
 It also has that distinct sunscreen scent, which I like a lot.

 Ingredients, claims, results

-While I can’t tell whether they really changed the formula for this product, I can say that the claims remain the same.
 The Quick FX Sunscreen claims to be an “ultra light, fast-absorbing sunblock* with broad spectrum UVA & UVB protection, and helps protect against the damaging effects of the sun.”
-It still touts its power ingredients: niacinamide, lotus flower, and BSASM herb extracts.
+It has the power ingredients niacinamide, lotus flower, and BSASM herb extracts.